Polish opponents of abortion march against recent steps to liberalize strict law

 Last week, Poland’s parliament, which is dominated by the liberal and pro-European Union ruling coalition, voted to approve further detailed work on four proposals to lift the near-ban on abortions.

+Women attempting to abort themselves are not penalized, but anyone assisting them can face up to three years in prison.
+Reproductive rights advocates say the result is that doctors turn women away even in permitted cases for fear of legal consequences for themselves.

-One of the four proposals would decriminalize assisting a woman to have an abortion.
+One of the four proposals being processed in parliament would decriminalize assisting a woman to have an abortion.
 Another one, put forward by a party whose leaders are openly Catholic, would keep a ban in most cases but would allow abortions in cases of fetal defects — a right that was eliminated by a 2020 court ruling.
+The two others aim to permit abortion through the 12th week.